 Just click on a question below to be taken to the answer:

 How did Care Opinion start and who is behind it?

 Care Opinion (formerly Patient Opinion), was founded by Paul Hodgkin, a GP in Sheffield, who wanted to make the wisdom of patients available to the NHS.
 Patient Opinion Australia was launched in 2012 as a not-for-profit charitable organisation.
-The Chief Executive and founder for Australia is A/Professor Michael Greco.
+The Chief Executive and founder of Australia is A/Professor Michael Greco.
 Similar to the UK set-up, Patient Opinion Australia has a board that governs its strategic direction.

 The initial phase of Care Opinion in the UK was funded by a grant in 2012 from the Department of Health's Third Sector Innovation Fund in the United Kingdom.

 We believe that stories from users of care and support services are really valuable and should be made available as widely as possible.
 So we never charge people for access to the stories and we encourage others to re-publish stories.
 This means that the published version of your story (but never any of the other information you give Care Opinion Australia) may appear on other websites such as the Consumers Health Forum of Australia.

 Care Opinion Australia and Patient Opinion Australia are run by a single integrated team who are passionate about real experiences and insights into better services for care and health.
 Care Opinion is wholly owned by Patient Opinion and like Patient Opinion is not-for-profit.
-Patient Opinion has its own independent board and is entirely separate from government.
+Patient Opinion has its own independent board and is entirely separate from the government.
 It is structured as a not-for-profit charitable organisation.
 All surplus goes back to improve our services.

 How does Care Opinion make its money?